bDunph/ImmersAV/README.md

         - hrtf-48000-right.dat
         - immersAV_iml_actions.json
         - immersAV_iml_default_bindings.json
-4. Navigate (cd) to ImmersAV\build\src\.
+6. Navigate (cd) to ImmersAV\build\src\.
-5. Type the following command to run the application with one of the examples:
+7. Type the following command to run the application with one of the examples:
     - With VR rendering:
         - immersAV audioReactive_example
     - Without VR rendering (for development):
         - immersAV audioReactive_example -dev

 ## MacOS:

+### Note that VR rendering has not been tested on macOS and will almost certainly not work.
+However you will still be able to run the toolkit in -dev mode ###

 ### Setup:
 1. Download (64 bit):